/ Published October 15, 2012

-The Battle for Hearts and Minds: Uncovering the Wars of Ideas and Images behind the Global War on Terror by Timothy S. McWilliams.
-Privately published, 2011, 273 pp.
+The Battle for Hearts and Minds: Uncovering the Wars of Ideas and Images behind the Global War on Terror; A Study of Media Performance and Influence, Propaganda, and Strategic Communication by Timothy S. McWilliams.
+Createspace, an Amazon company, 2011, 286 pp.

 "The views expressed are those of the author(s) and do not reflect the official policy or position of the US government or the Department of Defense."